HuskyCougar/CyberKSAs/Build_Your_RTFM.md

 <br>
 ## Red Team Field Manual
 ---
 There is a book, [RTFM](https://www.amazon.com/Rtfm-Red-Team-Field-Manual/dp/1494295504/), that is a fantastic resource for people in cyber security.
-Get it, it is worth the $10.
+Get it.
+It is worth the $10.
 There is also a [Blue Team Field Manual](https://www.amazon.com/Blue-Team-Field-Manual-BTFM/dp/154101636X/) for $15 on Amazon.

 <br>
 ## Why build your own RTFM?